lebiku/webpack-react/README.md

  2. `npm run no-browser` to start the application on localhost without launching a browser window.

 # Production build
 Having successfully run the application you can build the app for production by running `npm run dist`. this will ouput the minified bundle.js

-# Initial Configruation

-1. Clone this repository
-2. `npm install -g typescript webpack`
-3. `npm install --save react react-dom @types/react @types/react-dom`
-4. `npm install --save-dev ts-loader source-map-loader`
-5. `npm link typescript`
-6. `npm install --save-dev office-ui-fabric-react`
-7. `npm install --save-dev sp-pnp-js`
-8. `npm install -g tslint`

-# Execute
-Either run webpack or npm run build and open index.html in a browser of your choice

-# Run Locale Webserver